ChunibyouArtGen/sync/README.md

 1. Open a new doc.
 2. Create three layers: `content`, `style`, and `output`.
 Place your content and style images in the corrosponding layers.
 3. Run the `demo` action at `scripts->actions->demo`.
-4. Watch as the magic happens.
+4. Watch as the magic happens

 ## Requests